Rohitjoshi9023/PHP-Awesome-Collection/htaccess.md

 # Amazing .htaccess Tips and Tricks😍😍😍
 .htaccess Definition ^
 Apache server software provides distributed (i.e., directory-level) configuration via Hypertext Access files.
 These .htaccess files enable the localized fine-tuning of Apache’s universal system-configuration directives, which are defined in Apache’s main configuration file.
 The localized .htaccess directives must operate from within a file named .htaccess.
-The user must have appropriate file permissions to access and/or edit the .htaccess file.
+The user must have appropriate file permissions to access and/or edit the .htaccess file.<br/><br/>

 Further, .htaccess file permissions should never allow world write access — a secure permissions setting is “644”, which allows universal read access and user-only write access.
 Finally, .htaccess rules apply to the parent directory and all subdirectories.
-Thus to apply configuration rules to an entire website, place the .htaccess file in the site’s root directory.
+Thus to apply configuration rules to an entire website, place the .htaccess file in the site’s root directory.<br/><br/>

 Commenting .htaccess Code ^
 Comments are essential to maintaining control over any involved portion of code.
 Comments in .htaccess code are fashioned on a per-line basis, with each line of comments beginning with a pound sign #.
-Thus, comments spanning multiple lines in the .htaccess file require multiple pound signs.
+Thus, comments spanning multiple lines in the .htaccess file require multiple pound signs.<br/><br/>

 Further, due to the extremely volatile nature of .htaccess voodoo, it is wise to include only alphanumeric characters (and perhaps a few dashes and underscores) in any .htaccess comments.
-For more information, check out my tutorial commenting your .htaccess code.
+For more information, check out my tutorial commenting your .htaccess code.<br/><br/>

 # Important Notes for .htaccess Noobs ^
 As a configuration file, .htaccess is very powerful.
 Even the slightest syntax error (like a missing space) can result in severe server malfunction.
 Thus it is crucial to make backup copies of everything related to your site (including any original .htaccess files) before working with your Hypertext Access file(s).
 It is also important to check your entire website thoroughly after making any changes to your .htaccess file.
-If any errors or other problems are encountered, employ your backups immediately to restore original functionality.
+If any errors or other problems are encountered, employ your backups immediately to restore original functionality.<br/><br/>

 Also note that, on most machines, .htaccess files are hidden by default.
-For more information, check out my tutorial, Create .htaccess files on OS X and Windows.
+For more information, check out my tutorial, Create .htaccess files on OS X and Windows.<br/><br/>

 Performance Issues ^
 .htaccess directives provide directory-level configuration without requiring access to Apache’s main server cofiguration file (httpd.conf).
-However, due to performance and security concerns, the main configuration file should always be used for server directives whenever possible.
+However, due to performance and security concerns, the main configuration file should always be used for server directives whenever possible.<br/><br/>

 For example, when a server is configured to process .htaccess directives, Apache must search every directory within the domain and load any and all .htaccess files upon every document request.
 This results in increased page processing time and thus decreases performance.
-Such a performance hit may be unnoticeable for sites with light traffic, but becomes a more serious issue for more popular websites.
+Such a performance hit may be unnoticeable for sites with light traffic, but becomes a more serious issue for more popular websites.<br/><br/>

 Therefore, .htaccess files should only be used when the main server configuration file is inaccessible.
-See the Performance Tricks section of this article for more information.
+See the Performance Tricks section of this article for more information.<br/><br/>

 Regex Character Definitions for .htaccess ^
 Get this information in PDF format!
-Visit .htaccess Character Definitions for free download.
+Visit .htaccess Character Definitions for free download.<br/><br/>

 #
 The # instructs the server to ignore the line. used for including comments. each line of comments requires it’s own #. when including comments, it is good practice to use only letters, numbers, dashes, and underscores. this practice will help eliminate/avoid potential server parsing errors.<br/>